-The Construction (Design and Management) Regulations are long established having been first issued in 1994 but more recent changes in the 2015 update are catching out some clients.
+The Construction (Design and Management) Regulations and its requirement for a Client to appoint Principal Contractor are long established having been first issued in 1994 but more recent changes in the 2015 update are catching out some clients.
 We think that as time progresses HSE will be looking to enforce more regularly on client duties in project both large and small.

 The case below will highlight the potential for clients to become liable when they don’t take steps to ensure their own compliance under CDM.
 If you have questions or need CDM 2015 support please contact us and speak to one of our CDM experts on 01453 800100.

-Failure by client to appoint attracts PC duties by default
+Failure by client to appoint attracts Principal Contractor duties by default

 The owner of the block of flats has been prosecuted and fined £200,000 after HSE identified serious safety breaches during demolition of the building in South London.